-- (i) To assist with the rapid rescue of koalas in the Campbelltown LGA, a direct link to the emergency contact details of WIRES/ Sydney Wildlife/Macarthur Veterinary Group website will be provided through Council's website. - (ii) Within the first three months of the Plan, Council must seek a formal submission from WIRES/Sydney Wildlife/Macarthur Veterinary Group as to how Council may best materially assist with the rescue, care treatment and rehabilitation of koalas across the Campbelltown LGA. - (iii) Council will investigate the merit of designating public parks, reserves and recreational areas within KMPs or linkage areas as dog-free zones.
+- LGA, a direct link to the emergency contact details of WIRES/ Sydney Wildlife/Macarthur Veterinary Group website will be provided through Council's website. - (iii) Council will investigate the merit of designating public parks, reserves and recreational areas within KMPs or linkage areas as dog-free zones.